nis6/OpenCV/README.md

 # OpenCV
-This IPython notebook contains the content of a workshop on Image Processing with OpenCV
+This IPython notebook is a short tutorial on Image Processing with OpenCV